North Queensland Property Market Outlook & Potential 2026

-Moving into 2025, Queensland’s real estate market is on an upward trend.
-More specifically, regional Queensland has experienced an average growth rate of 12.2% over the past 12 months since June 2024.
+Moving into 2026, Queensland’s real estate market is continuing its year-on-year growth trend.
+More specifically, regional Queensland has experienced an average growth rate of 12.6% over the past 12 months since January 2025.

 The growth is most prominent in the tropical regions of North and Far North Queensland where regional city centres like Cairns and Townsville are undergoing rapid development and population growth.